victronenergy/dynamic-ess/README.md

 imported, double-click the _Dynamic ESS VRM_ node and fill out all required fields.
 Note that, if you haven't already, also need to install the [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard).

+Also make sure that you set your sites position correctly in VRM, as that is used for determining the predicted solar forecast.
+This can be set under _Settings -> Set location_ in VRM.

 <img src="https://github.com/victronenergy/dynamic-ess/raw/main/doc/img/import-example.png" width="70%" alt="Edit panel" />

 In the rest of this document some more information may be found on getting the right